Bira/octopus-carnival/_posts/2021-06-15-demogorgon.md

 This article is part of a series!
 Click [here][1] to see the other entries.

 This is the third and final post covering the huge Demogorgon entry in the Monster Manual 2.
-As you might have guessed from what was said back in part 1, it covers not one but _two_ multiversal big shots: the titular Demogorgon and his buddy Dagon.
+As you might have guessed from what was said back in [part 1][2], it covers not one but _two_ multiversal big shots: the titular Demogorgon and his buddy Dagon.

 ## Demogorgon